grange85/ahfow-www/_posts/2002/2002-09-19-luna-in-london.markdown

 - news
 tags: []
 ---
-<p>Finally...Luna's first scheduled date in London for over three years takes place on the 29 October at Dingwalls in Camden.
-It'd be silly to miss it now wouldn't it!source: http://www.wayahead.com</p>
+Finally...Luna's first scheduled date in London for over three years takes place on the 29 October at Dingwalls in Camden.
+It'd be silly to miss it now wouldn't it!